michael-gif/Graphical-Node-Editor/README.md

   - py2exe: `build_py2exe_onefile.bat`

 # Building the installer
-- The installer is automatically built for you when you build the app exe, and is located in the `installer` directory as `nodeeditor_setup.py`
+The installer is automatically built for you when you build `NodeEditor.exe`, and is located in the `installer` directory as `nodeeditor_setup.exe`
+However if you want to build the installer youself:
 - Download InnoSetup https://jrsoftware.org/isdl.php
   (Direct link to exe: https://jrsoftware.org/download.php/is.exe?site=1)
 - Install InnoSetup
+- Navigate to the `installer` directory
+### Method 1
+- Run `build_installer.ps1` from PowerShell, passing the name of the `.iss` script you want to use
+- For example, if you used `build_pyinstaller_onefile.bat`, then you would pass `installer_pyinstaller_onefile.iss` to the PowerShell script.
+  Whereas if you used `build_py2exe.bat`, then you would pass `installer_py2exe.iss` to the PowerShell script.
+- You will end up with `nodeeditor_setup.exe` in the `installer` folder
+### Method 2
-- Open one of the scripts in `.\installer` in Inno Setup Compiler, making sure the name of the script corresponds to the build script you used to generate the appp exe.
+- Open one of the scripts in the `installer` directory in Inno Setup Compiler, making sure the name of the script corresponds to the build script you used to generate the app exe.
   For example, if you used `build_pyinstaller_onefile.bat`, then you would open `installer_pyinstaller_onefile.iss`.
   Whereas if you used `build_py2exe.bat`, then you would open `installer_py2exe.iss`.
 - Go to `Build > Compile` and wait for installer to compile
-- The installer will be located at `.\installer\nodeeditor_setup.exe`
+- You will end up with `nodeeditor_setup.exe` in the `installer` folder